 An R2T4 calculation will not be performed if an FSA recipient withdraws after completing the payment period (term) and all FSA funds are disbursed.
 Students with a withdrawal date that occurs up through the completion of 60% of a payment period are eligible for a prorated portion of the FSA funds disbursed.
 Students with a withdrawal date that occurs after completing more than 60% of the payment period earns 100% of the FSA funds.

 Withdrawal dates are determined in two ways, either through student-initiated withdrawal (official) or through WGU administrative withdrawal (unofficial).
-Student-initiated withdrawals occur when a student notifies the University of the intent to withdraw.
-Administrative withdrawals occur when WGU determines that the student is no longer enrolled based on a variety of reasons such as a student's lack of academic activity, failure to establish academic activity verification at the beginning of a new term or failure to pay tuition.
+Student-initiated withdrawals occur when a student notifies the University by providing a written or oral confirmation of withdrawals.
+Administrative withdrawals occur when WGU determines that the student is no longer enrolled based on a variety of reasons such as a student's lack of academic activity, failure to establish academic activity verification at the beginning of a new term, violation of the student's code of conduct, or failure to maintain satisfactory academic progress (SAP).

-If the FSA funds earned is greater than the amount of FSA funds disbursed to students or on behalf of students or parents, for a Direct Parent PLUS loan, the FSA funds that could have been disbursed will be treated as post withdrawal disbursement (PWD).
+If the FSA funds earned is greater than the amount of FSA funds disbursed to students or on behalf of students or (parents, for a Direct Parent PLUS loan), the FSA funds that could have been disbursed will be treated as post withdrawal disbursement (PWD).
 As long as the conditions for a late disbursement are met prior to the date the student withdrew, any undisbursed FSA funds will be counted as FSA funds that could have been disbursed.
-Please refer to Financial Aid Disbursements for additional information.
+Please refer to Financial Aid Disbursements (opens new window) for additional information.

 If a PWD is due, the University will make a late disbursement of grant funds within 45 days of the date WGU determined a student withdrew.
 The disbursement of the loan funds will be offered to the student within 30 days of the date WGU determined that a student withdrew and will make a late disbursement to the student no later than 180 days after the date the University determined that the student withdrew.